Caroline and the Rebels

 Caroline and the Rebels (Le Fils de Caroline chérie) is a 1955 French historical adventure film directed by Jean Devaivre and starring Jean-Claude Pascal, Sophie Desmarets and Brigitte Bardot.
-It is loosely part of the Caroline chérie film series, although the character never actually appears and is seen only in a miniature.
+It is third in the Caroline chérie film series, following Darling Caroline (1951) and A Caprice of Darling Caroline (1953) both of which starred Martine Carol as Caroline.
+In this movie, however, the character of Caroline never actually appears and is seen only in a miniature.